tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Failure.md

 ### Private Goods
 **Rival**
-- Your consumption of the god or service means another partycanno
+- Your consumption of the good or service means another party cannot consume it **Excludable**
+- There are requirements to be met before accessing the goods

+### Club Goods
+**